Customers love to shop. From daily necessities to luxury items – online and offline – shopping habits are here to stay, pandemic or not.

 So we’re increasingly starting to see retailers use a variety of video types to engage customers like:

-Retailers are also redefining the online shopping experience with interactive shoppable videos.
-They empower consumers to immediately purchase a product directly from the content with a few clicks without ever leaving the video.
+Retailers are also redefining the online shopping experience, especially D2C brands, with interactive shoppable videos.
+They empower consumers to purchase a product directly from the content with a few clicks without leaving the video.

-Another important area where we see the use of visual engagement is customer support.
+Another critical area where we see visual engagement is customer support.
 And retailers are doing this by combining video chats and co-browsing, where agents view customers’ screens in real-time and guide them through transactions, processes, forms, and demos.

-These days customers pay close attention to what you stand for and how you do things besides selling them awesome products.
+These days customers pay close attention to what you stand for and how you do things besides selling excellent products.

-87% of consumers said they’d purchase a product because a company advocated for an issue they cared about, while 75% would refuse to buy a product if they found out a company supported an issue contrary to their beliefs.
+87% of consumers said they’d purchase a product because a company advocated a purpose or more significant cause.
+Meanwhile, 75% would refuse to buy a product if they found out a company supported an issue contrary to their beliefs.

-Customers are looking to engage with brands that share the same values as them.
+Customers are looking to engage with brands that share the same values.
 And they want to know:

-One player that has always been at the forefront of championing environmental and social issues is Patagonia, the outdoor clothing brand.
+The outdoor clothing brand Patagonia has always been at the forefront of championing environmental and social issues.
 They’ve long spoken about the environmental threats the world is facing and highlight what they’re doing to combat them through reports, case studies, videos, and social media posts.